Upabjojr/sympy/docs/tutorial/calculus.rst

      x⋅y⋅z  3  2 ⎛ 3  3  3       2  2  2                ⎞
     ℯ     ⋅x ⋅y ⋅⎝x ⋅y ⋅z  + 14⋅x ⋅y ⋅z  + 52⋅x⋅y⋅z + 48⎠

-:func:`~diofant.core.function.diff` can also be called as a method :meth:`~diofant.core.expr.Expr.diff`.
-The two ways of calling :func:`~diofant.core.function.diff` are exactly the same, and are provided only for convenience.
+:func:`~sympy.core.function.diff` can also be called as a method :meth:`~sympy.core.expr.Expr.diff`.
+The two ways of calling :func:`~sympy.core.function.diff` are exactly the same, and are provided only for convenience.

     >>> expr.diff(x, y, y, z, 4)